GOOD FIRST MOTORCYCLES

 Unless otherwise noted, all of the motorcycle specifications used in this article were taken from the Cycle World Buyer's Guide or the manufacturers' websites.
 More detailed specifications on many bikes are available on the various Motorcycles and Riding Online Comparison Charts.
 The motorcycles specifically mentioned below are examples of suitable motorcycles in various displacement classes.
 They are not the only possible choices, so if you find a similar machine from a major manufacturer that is not mentioned below, it is also probably a satisfactory first motorcycle.

 The motorcycles listed in the displacement categories that follow should be reasonably available on the used market and your first motorcycle should definitely be a used bike, unless you simply have money to burn.
 Your first bike is how you learn to ride, it is NOT supposed to be your dream bike or your ultimate ride.
-Virtually no one, despite their best intensions, keeps their first motorcycle for a long time, so it might as well be purchased used to minimize the cost of later trading it in for something else.
+Virtually no one, despite their best intensions, keeps their first motorcycle more than a year or two, so it might as well be purchased used to minimize the cost of later trading it for something else.